MachariaM/hello-world/README.md

 ## Hi people!

-# Welcome to my webapage.
+# Welcome to my webpage.

 On this page, you will learn how to create, use and collaborate with others.